dekoder/secframe/content/redforest/phase1/paws/_index.md

 ### PAW Rollout and OU Configuration

 The next piece of work to jump into is to continued to focus on Tier 0.
 It's time to take a look into securing the Tier 0 administrators and their devices they use.
 If tier 0 is not secure there is not much sense in securing anything else.

-We are going to work on:

-- Securing where the Tiered administrator user accounts reside
+We are going to work on securing where the Tiered administrator user accounts reside, make the users use these separate admin workstations, securing where the PAWs reside
-- Getting these admins onto separate workstations to get their administrative credentials off of standard workstations and servers
-- Securing where the PAWs reside

-For a full look at these next steps, please see [Privileged Access Admin OU](paws_admin_ou)
+Begin Here:

+{{% children description="true" %}}
+{{% /children %}}

 {{< parentsection section="redforest" >}}